 }

-By default the connection pool is set to 1 producer and 1 consumer per connection.
+By default, the connection pool is set to 1 producer and 1 consumer per connection.
 The maximum number of producers and consumers per connection is 200.

-An high value can reduce the number of connections to the server but it could reduce the performance of the producer and the consumer.
+A high value can reduce the number of connections to the server but it could reduce the performance of the producer and the consumer.

-An low value can increase the number of connections to the server but it could increase the performance of the producer and the consumer.
+A low value can increase the number of connections to the server but it could increase the performance of the producer and the consumer.

 The consumers share the same handler, so if you have a high number of consumers per connection, the handler could be a bottleneck.
 It means that if there is a slow consumer all the other consumers could be slow.